 - If possible, do your scheduled services at a dealership (if a person can’t afford those major services, they are buying too much vehicle).
 The dealership will have the latest technical service bulletins, recalls, or other specialized info and tools that the local shops or even national chains may not have.

 - Replace the air filter every six months.
 This is easy to check yourself; just look in the owners manual for how to pop the cover off.
 Lauren says a dirty filter is like trying to breathe through a dirty rag while running hard!
 It is the lungs of your car.
 If the used car has a dirty filter then it may not have been maintained well!

 - Read the owners manual!
 “This is the book in your glove box under all the napkins and ketchup packs.
 Lauren admits its not a great novel, but there is a lot of very useful information in there.
 Remember: they wouldn’t pay for it to be printed if it didn’t matter.

-- Remember to change the Inverter Coolant!
-For many hybrids this should be done during the 30,000 mile service, so when purchasing a used hybrid, be sure to ask for all receipts!
+- Remember to change the coolant for both the gas engine and hybrid electronics.
+For many hybrids this should be done during the scheduled service, so when purchasing a used hybrid, be sure to ask for all receipts!

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.